Loos With Views

 Squat toilet in the Five Fingers mountains in Turkey.

-An indoor but unplumbed toilet in the Lupanaro, the large brothel in the Roman city of Pompeii.
+This indoor but unplumbed toilet is in the Lupanaro, the large brothel in the Roman city of Pompeii.
 A window next to the toilet looks out onto the street.

 For lots more on the toilets and related infrastructure of Pompeii, see the dedicated page.